 This was the opinion of Abdullah Ibn Mas’ud and Ibn Umar.
 It is recommended to give charity from the best third of the meat, gift the second best portion, and consume the other portion of it.

 Dua and Relationships

-They might pester us at times, scold us at times, advice us at times and worst of all ask about our results and salaries at times but at the end of the day Allah has made us in families so we can look after and support each other.
+Family - They might pester us at times, scold us at times, advice us at times and worst of all ask about our results and salaries at times but at the end of the day Allah has made us in families so we can look after and support each other.
 In these 10 days it is way better to make an extra effort to be good to your family whom you haven’t spoken to in a while, and don’t forget your extended family that is your neighbours.
 Smile for even smiling is charity.
 Just smiling and greeting a fellow brother/sister could brighten up their day.
 It could be the very thing they needed at that time.
-A happy family and neighbourhood can boost you Oman and productivity levels to make a difference for our Ummah which is much needed.
-It is such acts such as these which may seem small, but its these small stones which start an avalanche.
+A happy family and neighbourhood can boost you Iman and productivity levels to make a difference for our Ummah which is much needed.
+It is acts such as these which may seem small, but it's these small stones which start an avalanche of good.